 “I’m afraid I can’t offer you any friction,” the bartender sighs.

 “I recall some 10 drinks that I did not like.
 And I was honest about it.
 And you accepted it like a man.
-We’re having plenty of friction sorted out…” But she knew better – a bartender is not someone you get really personal with.
-She knew she was nothing special to the bartender – there must have been 17 other zerkers whom he had such degustation sessions with.
+We’re having plenty of friction sorted out…” But she knew better – a bartender is not someone you get intimate for real with.
+She knew she was nothing special to the bartender – there must have been 17 other young zerkers with Pit loan money whom he had such degustation sessions with.
 And even though the bartender was the only person Eysin felt she could talk to about whatever she felt like talking about – this little feature didn’t make him all so special either.

 “Hi…” Cassius looks at that man with a smile, he seems pleased by his presence.